-You are dead wrong if you think preheating the oven is not essential and it is a waste of energy.
-Remember your nachos have cheese that needs to be melted properly.
-It is one of the major reasons why this step is crucial.
+You’re dead mistaken if you think preheating the oven is not essential and it is a waste of energy.
+Remember your nachos have cheese that needs to be adequately melted.
+It is one of the primary reasons why this step is crucial.
 Remember to adhere to the right preheating temperatures to avoid burning your nachos.

 Get rid of your nachos’ cold toppings.

 Some people prefer reheating the nachos with cold toppings while others may not.
 If you are in the second category, getting rid of the cold toppings will speed up the preheating process.
 This step ensures you remain with the bottom nachos leftovers.